About Environmental & Social Justice (ESJ)

 Below are a few examples of programs that have happened in this Learning Community in the past!
 If you have an idea for a wing or hall program, contact your Resident Assistant or Community Advocate to see about planning it!

-- DJS Retreat at the Center for Gender Equity
+- DJS Retreat at the Center for Diversity, Justice, and Sustainability

 - Habitat for Humanity Volunteering